TScottLUC/rmsystemsproject/README.md

 ## Using Test Data:

 Test Data (10 accession numbers) is provided in AccessionNumbers10.txt.
-To run this, follow these instructions:
+To run this, run these commands:

 ```
 python3 RebaseSetup.py --email EMAIL